 Official data shows that there are only 12 oncology specialists in Kenya, a situation that piles pressure on desperate patients to seek medical attention elsewhere.

-Aga Khan University Hospital also launched a new oncology nurse training programme in 2016 to cater for demand
+Aga Khan University Hospital also launched a new oncology nurse training programme in 2016 to cater for demand of oncologists

 The diploma in oncology nursing offered at the Aga Khan University Hospital is the first in the region.
 The programme is a public-private partnership between the hospital, Moi Teaching and Referral Hospital and the Princess Margaret Cancer Centre in Canada.